Volunteer educators, citizen scientists, and stewards helping Virginia conserve and manage natural resources

 A Community-Based Natural Resource Volunteer Program

-The Historic Southside Chapter of Virginia Master Naturalist was chartered in 2011.
+As part of the Virginia Master Naturalist program, the Historic Southside Chapter of Virginia Master Naturalist was chartered in 2011.
 Our chapter serves the counties of Isle of Wight, Southampton, Surry, and Sussex, and the city of Franklin.
 Our region has many unique natural features and quite a few public natural areas.
 We appreciate the value of our forests, fields, wetlands, and wildlife, and are organizing some preliminary service projects at some of our natural areas already.

 If you love being outside, are curious about nature and want to make a difference in your community, consider becoming part of our volunteer corps.
 We provide basic training in natural resource topics and perform service projects in the areas of stewardship, citizen science, and education at parks and natural areas.